Thousands of pro-Bolsonaro protesters demand reforms in Brazil

 Thousands of supporters of far-right President Jair Bolsonaro took to the streets across Brazil Sunday in a protest seen as a gauge of the embattled leader's popularity only five months into his term.

-Waving Brazilian flags and chanting Bolsonaro's nickname "Mito" or "Myth," protesters wearing T-shirts emblazoned with "My party is Brazil" demanded lawmakers speed up approval of the government's signature pension reform that has stalled in Congress.
+Waving Brazilian flags and chanting Bolsonaro's nickname "Mito" or "Myth," protesters wearing T-shirts emblazoned with "My party is Brazil" demanded lawmakers speed up approval of the government's signature pension reform, which has stalled in Congress.

 His supporters blamed "satanic maneuvers" by the head of the lower house, Rodrigo Maia, for stalling the reform.

-"The politicians must understand that Brazil does not belong to them," said former paratrooper Geralmir dos Santos, 50, as he gathered with thousands of noisy protesters along Rio de Janeiro's Copacabana beach.
+"The politicians must understand that Brazil does not belong to them," former paratrooper Geralmir dos Santos, 50, told AFP as he gathered with thousands of noisy protesters along Rio de Janeiro's Copacabana beach.

-The protests, organized by Bolsonaro's most radical supporters, are aimed at shoring up the ultraconservative government as it faces growing opposition.
+At a demonstration in Brazil's biggest city of Sao Paulo, Andre Santos told AFP: "There's no point losing more time, they have to approve it."

 A backer of Brazilian President Jair Bolsonaro at a demonstration seen as a gauge of support for the ultra-conservative president whose popularity has plunged amid rising unemployement and a freeze on education spending